 There are enough stunning and fun destinations in this paradisiacal country for you to fill up a long and solid Costa Rica bucket list, so just buckle up for this 2 weeks in Costa Rica trip slash itinerary!

-🎯 G-Adventures is an experienced adventure traveler company that focuses on eco-friendly and sustainable tourism.
+๐ฏ G-Adventures is an experienced adventure traveler company that focuses on eco-friendly and sustainable tourism.

 They also make sure you get the best nature experiences, wildlife sightings, adrenaline kicks, or magic moments the country has to offer, so check them out!

-G-adventures Tours In Costa Rica
+Ready For The G-adventures Tours In Costa Rica?

 Interesting Facts About Costa Rica!

-Technically a part of the North American continent, Costa Rica is generally considered a part of Central America.
-Even though it is one of the smallest countries on the planet, with a population of just over five million.
+This is the case even though it is one of the smallest countries on the planet, with a population of just over five million.

 Visitcostarica.com also claims that Costa Rica offers the perfect combination of relaxation, adventure, culture, fine cuisine, and wildlife.
 That is a lot!